 No specific IBM i (System i, iSeries, AS/400) hardware upgrades and no i/OS (i5/OS, OS/400) operating system upgrades are required to deploy an application modernized using RAMP.

 What are the stages when using RAMP for 5250 modernization?

 Stage 1: Prototype and design the new application

 The first stage defines your modernized application design.

-Using RAMP’s Instant Prototyping Assistant, you develop a new vision for your modernized application and decide the parts of the application that require significant reengineering.
+Using RAMP’s Prototyping Assistant, you develop a new vision for your modernized application and decide the parts of the application that require significant reengineering.
 RAMP removes the constraints of the user interface imposed by the design of your 5250 application.
-The modernized application will operate like a modern Windows rich-client or Web browser application.
+The modernized application will operate like a modern Windows Desktop or Web browser application.

 Most importantly, the outcome from this stage is a working prototype of the application that is not thrown away.
 It evolves into a modernized application through Stages 2 and 3 of the RAMP modernization journey.

 Stage 2 uses the RAMP Application Navigation Assistant to reuse existing 5250 programs and snap them into the application prototype produced in Stage 1.

 This stage retains the look-and-feel of the 5250 application converted to a graphical user interface within the framework.
 Adding RAMP navigation means that users no longer move through a menu hierarchy.
 You do this by identifying the menus and snapping them into the application framework.
 Now the entire 5250 application with modernized navigation is available to your users.